prateekCodeLab/amaya-website/README.md

 This project is for demonstration and educational purposes.
 For commercial use, please replace all demo content and review third-party licenses.

-Made with ❤️ by the prateekCodeLab
+Made with ❤️ by the PRATEEK KUMAR (prateekCodeLab)